 - Deemed To Satisfy result in a more expensive glazing solution.

 - It is prescriptive and very strict and no change is allowed to be made regardless of any limitations that your building may have.

 - If your council demands proof of sufficient natural light access through daylight modelling, a VURB assessment would be more cost-effective as a little modification to the VURB model can make a daylighting model.

 Glazing requirements under DTS is always the most expensive glazing option.
 This is due to the fact DTS glazing calculator only looks at glazing as an individual item and doesn’t consider the holistic performance of the entire building.
 This results in very expensive glazing requirements that doesn’t necessarily mean better overall energy performance at a similar cost.

-For instance, under DtS for residential, you might be required to add a small R-value to your existing polished concrete floor.
-Under the DTS energy compliance method, you commit to follow the NCC minimum requirements and you cannot skip any of its requirements.
+For instance, under DtS for residential, you might be required to have very expensive windows with an average U-value of below U2.0.
+Under the DTS energy compliance pathway, you commit to follow the NCC minimum requirements and you cannot skip any of its requirements.